ESCAPE-WP2/rucio-analysis/README.md

 Task definitions are written in yaml and stored in `etc/tasks`.
 Each definition contains fields to specify the task logic module to be used and any necessary corresponding arguments.
 The structure of `etc/tasks` takes the following format: `<project_name>/<task_type>/<task_name>.yml`.

 Deployment is managed through Ansible (`etc/ansible`).
 Hosts eligible for remote deployment are defined in `etc/ansible/hosts/inventory.yml`.

-Each remote host has its own role, i.e. a directory in `etc/ansible/roles` named according to the remote host name.
+Roles must be added to `etc/ansible/roles`.
 Within each role there is a `vars` subdirectory.
 For remote deployment, a crontab, `crontab.yml`, must exist in this subdirectory.

 The recipe for adding a new remote host is described in detail in **Setting up a new remote host**.